spsc83/cv/content/publication/scsv/index.md

 ---
-title: "Identifying genome structural variations in single cells.
-In submission."
+title: "Identifying genome structural variations in single cells"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here